 Vision for Banks St. Stephen’s Church of England Primary School

-“We actively promote a sense of pride in belonging to the community of Banks.
+“We actively promote a sense of pride in belonging to this community.
 Leading by example, we seek opportunities to serve God by serving others.
 We are ambitious for each individual and determined to enable every member of the school community to flourish and succeed.”

 “I can do all things through Christ, who strengthens me.”
 Philippians Ch4 v13